 For purposes of discussion, let’s assume that you’re the business development leader at a mid-market manufacturing company.
 Your leadership team has tasked you with the job of doubling revenue within eighteen months.
 What’s your first move?

 Luckily for you, your organization uses a cloud-based CRM.
 Users are well-trained and actively use the system, which means you have a wealth of data and insights at your fingertips.
 After analyzing the data and considering all of your options, you sequence three cards on your kanban board.

 Although the vast majority of your existing revenue is from the automotive industry, you can’t help but notice the occasional outlier lead.
 In fact, your sales team has been tagging all non-automotive leads in your CRM in case someone ever decided to do something with them.
 (That’s you.)
 Further review uncovers a very interesting trend.
 That is, about half of your non-automotive inquiries originate from the boating and marine industry.

-How a CRM helps: Tagged records accelerate your ability to identify data-driven, real world market opportunities without wasting time on gut feelings.
+How business development CRM software helps: Tagged records accelerate your ability to identify data-driven, real world market opportunities without wasting time on gut feelings.
 Drag and drop reporting makes it easy for you to analyze audiences, understand each lead’s inquiry, and drill down for further insights.
 At-a-glance contact information within the lead record provides a convenient way to re-engage old leads when validating assumptions.

 2. Increasing production capacity to serve more customers

 Not every business development opportunity requires expansion into a new market.
 Sometimes, there’s simply more demand than you can supply.
 When customer demand exceeds supply, it’s your job as the business development manager to step in and evaluate ways to increase capacity.
 After all, customers are willing and able to purchase—but only if your company can deliver.